Getting Started With Artificial Lights for Food Photography

 Continuous Lights

-It’s important to keep in mind that continuous lights are used to shoot both stills and video.
-So, if you want to learn video at some point, a continuous light will be a good direction to go.
+Tip: Continuous lights are used to shoot both stills and video.
+So, if you want to learn video at some point, get a continuous light.

 artificial lights for food photography